Embryo Donation in Canada

 No. It is illegal in Canada to purchase, offer to purchase or advertise for the purchase of an in vitro embryo.
 The Assisted Human Reproduction Act also strictly prohibits the sale of an in vitro embryo, including offering or advertising for sale.

-The embryo donation agreement is a legal agreement between embryo donors (those who created the embryos through IVF) and the embryo recipients (who are the “intended parents” of the child).
+The embryo donation agreement is a legal agreement between embryo donor(s) (the person or couple who created the embryos through IVF) and the embryo recipient(s) (the “intended parent” or “intended parents” of the child).

-The agreement sets out the intentions of the donors and the couple dealing with infertility with respect to any children born out of the donated embryos.
-This includes parentage and guardianship rights, any future contact between the embryo donors and the child, financial support of the child, medical disclosure, confidentiality, and other issues.
+The agreement sets out the intentions of the donor(s) and the individual or couple with respect to any children born from the donated embryos.
+This includes parentage and guardianship rights, any future contact between the embryo donors and the child, financial support of the child, medical disclosure, confidentiality, use of any excess embryos, and other issues.

 Given that the donors’ and recipients’ children will be genetic siblings, the agreement contains language regarding disclosure obligations in this regard.